chanpreet3000/Ball-Halter-3D/README.md

 ### **# Next Updates**

-1. Optimisations to the game to make is feel smooth and work on many more devices without any issues.
+1. Optimise the game to make it feel smooth and work on many more devices without any issues.
 2. More levels to be added.